neondatabase/website/content/docs/tutorial/test-queries.md

 - You learned how to set up a Neon project.
 - You learned how to create a table and insert data using the Neon **SQL Editor**.
-- You learned hwo to explore data using the **Tables** feature in the Neon Console.
+- You learned how to explore data using the **Tables** feature in the Neon Console.
 - You learned about Neon's database branching feature and how you can use it to recover lost data.
 - You learned how to use a branch to test a potentially destructive query before running it in production.